 Research on the use of CBD oil for migraines is limited.
 This is due in part to its regulated nature and obstacles with cannabis legalization.
 Still, some laboratory studies have suggested that CBD oil may help all forms of chronic and acute pain.
 This includes migraines.

-One 2017 study published in Cannabis and Cannabinoid Research explored the positive effects of oral cannabis.
+One 2017 study published in explored the positive effects of oral cannabis.
 Over the course of six months, 26 people who experienced medication overuse headaches took either ibuprofen or nabilone with oral cannabis to treat their symptoms.
 Each combination was used for eight weeks at a time.
 They also took eight weeks off in between the two combinations.

 At the end of the study, participants reported more improvements and better quality of life when taking the cannabis-nabilone formula.
 It’s important to note that researchers assessed the combination of substances used, and not cannabis alone.

-In 2016, Pharmacotherapy published a study on the use of medical marijuana for migraines.
-Researchers found that of the 48 people surveyed, about 40 percent reported fewer migraines overall.
+In 2016, published a study on the use of medical marijuana for migraines.
+Researchers found that of the 48 people surveyed, about reported fewer migraines overall.
 Drowsiness was the biggest complaint, while others had difficulty figuring out the right dose.

 Both of these studies assessed the effects of cannabis — not pure CBD oil — on pain.
 Additional research is needed to truly assess the effects of pure CBD on migraines.